 - Researchers: Partner with LEAP to identify ongoing research projects that focus on healthy eating and physical activity.
-Assist in creating a set of research standards for future LEAP research.
-Contribute research to the living indicator bank. - City and County Offices (including school systems): Work with LEAP researchers to integrate shared data strategies around healthy eating and physical activity data strategies into current practices. - Residents and Local Groups: Assist in creating a set of research standards for future LEAP research. - Funding Agencies: Consider funding the work to create the living indicator bank and provide ongoing funding for an online platform to ensure open access to the data.
+Assist in creating a set of research standards for future LEAP research. - City and County Offices (including school systems): Work with LEAP researchers to integrate shared data strategies around healthy eating and physical activity data strategies into current practices. - Residents and Local Groups: Assist in creating a set of research standards for future LEAP research. - Funding Agencies: Consider funding the work to create the living indicator bank and provide ongoing funding for an online platform to ensure open access to the data.